Image Slider

 Find out more: Best things to do in Hokkaido

-If you look at an aerial view of Hakodate’s Goryokaku Park, you’ll notice its distinctive star-shaped design, surrounded by a moat.
-Originally built in 1855 as a fort to defend Hokkaido, this architectural marvel later became the site of a pivotal civil war battle between the shogunate and imperial forces.
+If you take a bird’s-eye view of Hakodate’s Goryokaku Park via the observation deck, you'll instantly spot its distinctive star-shaped design, surrounded by a peaceful moat.
+Originally built in 1855 as a military fort to protect Hokkaido, this iconic structure later became the backdrop for a pivotal civil war battle between the shogunate and imperial forces.

 Fun fact: While hanami in most parts of Japan involves picnicking under cherry blossom trees with beer and snacks (like sakura-themed sweets), Hokkaido locals take a different approach — enjoying jingisukan, a regional specialty of lamb and mutton grilled on a convex-shaped skillet.